How Did PPP Scammers Steal $100+ Billion?

-Even after a business obtains a PPP loan, it must adhere to strict requirements and limits on how they spend the money.
-PPP funds are supposed to cover operating and payroll expenses.
+Applicants were supposed to meet specific criteria for eligibility and follow strict requirements and limits on how they spend PPP funds (such as for payroll expenses).
 Any spending beyond those constraints and the FBI, IRS, or DOJ could get involved.

 How Does Paycheck Protection Program Fraud Work?